A look at world leaders attending the Chinese SCO summit and the military parade - ExBulletin

 SCO was created by China, Russia, Kazakhstan, Kyrgyzstan, Tadjikistan and Uzbekistan and was then extended to include India, Iran, Pakistan and Belarus.
 Afghanistan and Mongolia are observing states, and 14 other countries are called dialogue partners.
 The country welcoming the annual summit runs each year.

 Some non-SCO countries will also be represented, mainly from Southeast Asia.
 These include Laos, Malaysia and Vietnam, reflecting Chinese desire to strengthen its ties in the region.
-Indonesian President Prabowo Subaianto has canceled due to Home protests.
+Indonesian President Prabowo Subaianto canceled due to demonstrations at home.

 Not everyone stays for the parade and North Korea will join